neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/explanation.md

 The reason the `Proof` field is presented but empty is that the [QueryResult](https://pkg.go.dev/github.com/neutron-org/neutron/v4@v4.0.1/x/interchainqueries/types#QueryResult) type is used for both query result submission and query result preservation in the module's storage.
 More designated types are likely to be introduced in the future to mitigate confusion around this.

-## Why doesn't interchainqueries module store TX-typed query results?
+## Why doesn't interchainqueries module store TX query results?

-If compare to the KV-typed Interchain Queries which have the last result stored on chain and available to be read, the TX-typed Interchain Queries are not about the last result, but about a possible list of results (transactions matched the filter).
+If compare to the KV Interchain Queries which have the last result stored on chain and available to be read, the TX Interchain Queries are not about the last result, but about a possible list of results (transactions matched the filter).
 Storing the whole list of results may be cumbersome for the chain in terms of required space.
 So, instead of storing results on chain and requiring smart contracts to read them (as for KV queries), the `interchainqueries` module passes the whole tx results directly to smart contracts, ending the life of the results right after a successful [TxQueryResult](/neutron/modules/interchain-queries/api#messagetxqueryresult) `sudo` call.
-The only things that the module stores on chain regarding TX-typed Interchain Queries are:
+The only things that the module stores on chain regarding TX Interchain Queries are:
 - hashes of transactions that have been successfully processed by the owner smart contract to avoid multiple processing of the same transactions, and
 - [failures appeared during sudo calls](#what-happens-if-a-sudo-callback-to-a-smart-contract-owning-an-interchain-query-fails).